Partner with MetroBridge

 Partner Requirements

 Local governments and organizations serving as MetroBridge partners should be prepared to donate their time, in addition to sharing data and reports relevant to the project(s).
-This may include:
+However, we work to ensure the time commitment is not onerous, and the amount of time required is typically far less than supervising a fellow or intern.

-- Planning and check-in meetings/calls with MetroBridge program team and faculty
+- Attend planning and check-in meetings with MetroBridge program team and faculty, and occasionally with students.

-- Visiting the class on campus at the beginning of the semester to provide an overview of the project and the city/town
+- Visit the class on campus at the beginning of the semester to provide an overview of the project and the city/town.

-- Hosting a student site visit (if desired) and coordinating meetings with key local government staff and community partners
+- Coordinate meetings with key local government staff and community partners (if applicable)

-- Providing information such as existing reports, plans, or data related to the project and meeting minutes with pertinent agenda items.
+- Providing information such as existing reports, plans, or data related to the project and meeting minutes with pertinent agenda items (if applicable)

-The MetroBridge team assists with project scoping, arranges meetings between students and community partners, and ensures effective communication between BU and project liaisons.
-At the end of the semester, students present their work directly to partnering local governments and or community organizations, and the MetroBridge team oversees the development of final deliverables.
+The MetroBridge team provides assists with project scoping and project management, assists with arranging meetings between students and community partners if applicable, provides assistance to faculty and students, and ensures effective communication between BU and project liaisons.
+At the end of the semester, students present their work directly to partnering local governments and or community organizations, and the MetroBridge team provides support to the development of final deliverables.

 Arts & Culture